telerik/ajax-docs/api/server/Telerik.Web.UI/RadLightBox.md

 The field in the data source which provides the target control's ID.

+###  DataTitleField `String`

+The field in the data source which provides the title text.

+###  DescriptionPosition `LightBoxDescriptionPosition`

+Determines the position of the RadLightBox title/description

-###  RegisterWithScriptManager `Boolean`
+###  EnableAjaxSkinRendering `String`

-Gets or sets the value, indicating whether to register with the ScriptManager control on the page.
+Gets or sets the value, indicating whether to render the skin CSS files during Ajax requests

 #### Remarks
-If RegisterWithScriptManager is set to false the control can be rendered on the page using Web Services or normal callback requests/page methods.
+If EnableAjaxSkinRendering is set to false you will have to register the needed control base CSS file by hand when adding/showing the control with Ajax.

-###  Skin `String`
+###  EnableEmbeddedBaseStylesheet `Boolean`

-Gets or sets the skin name for the control user interface.
+Gets or sets the value, indicating whether to render the link to the embedded base stylesheet of the control or not.

 #### Remarks
-If this property is not set, the control will render using the skin named "Default".
-            If EnableEmbeddedSkins is set to false, the control will not render skin.
+If EnableEmbeddedBaseStylesheet is set to false you will have to register the needed control base CSS file by hand.

-###  IsSkinSet `String`

-For internal use.

 ###  EnableEmbeddedScripts `Boolean`